buuug7/gbk2utf8-vscode/README.md

 ## settings

-> please `reload the window` after the settings is changed, make sure the setting is activated in the vscode startup.

 - autoDetect
 - ignoreFileExtensions

 The `autoDetect` is set to `true` default, if you want to disable the autoDetect GBK files, set `false` in the user and workspace settings under Extensions -> GBK2UTF8 section.

 The `ignoreFileExtensions` is set to `ts` default, if you want add more ignore file extensions, please set it separated by comma in the user and workspace settings under Extensions -> GBK2UTF8 section.

+please `reload the window` after the settings is changed, make sure the setting is activated in the vscode startup.

+## contribution

+If you're interested in contributing to, fork the [repo](https://github.com/buuug7/gbk2utf8-vscode.git) and submit pull requests.